btnlq/HexagonyGenerator/README.md

 ### Generation Tips

+If there are no `get` or `read` calls in a program, the generator assumes that input is empty and uses these commands to get `-1` and `0` values.

 Generated hexagon consists of "procedures", each procedure requires at least 3 columns.
 Each condition (`if`, `for`, `while`) adds 1 or 2 more procedures.
 So a large number of `if-else` results in a large hexagon.